Ford Motor Company: Automobiles

 Ford Mustangs of various years on display at Wenceslas Square, Prague, Czech Republic in 2019.
 The vehicle is a popular model sold in many countries.

 Ford Motor Company sells a broad range of automobiles under the Ford marque worldwide, and an additional range of luxury automobiles under the Lincoln marque in the United States.
 The company has sold vehicles under a number of other marques during its history.
 The Mercury brand was introduced by Ford in 1939, continuing in production until 2011 when poor sales led to its discontinuation.
 In 1958, Ford introduced the Edsel brand, but poor sales led to its discontinuation in 1960.
 In 1985, the Merkur brand was introduced in the United States to market products produced by Ford of Europe; it was discontinued in 1989.

 Ford acquired the British sports car maker Aston Martin in 1989, later selling it on March 12, 2007, although retaining an 8% stake.
 Ford purchased Volvo Cars of Sweden in 1999, selling it to Zhejiang Geely Holding Group in 2010.

 In November 2008, it reduced its 33.4% controlling interest in Mazda of Japan to a 13.4% non-controlling interest.
-On November 18, 2010, Ford reduced their stake further to just 3%, citing the reduction of ownership would allow greater flexibility to pursue growth in emerging markets.
+On November 18, 2010, Ford reduced its stake further to just 3%, citing the reduction of ownership would allow greater flexibility to pursue growth in emerging markets.
 Ford and Mazda remain strategic partners through exchanges of technological information and joint ventures, including an American joint venture plant in Flat Rock, Michigan called Auto Alliance.
 In 2015, Ford sold its remaining 3% stake in Mazda.

 Ford sold the United Kingdom-based Jaguar and Land Rover companies and brands to Tata Motors of India in March 2008.

 On April 25, 2018, Ford announced that it planned to phase out all but one of its North American automobile models (the Mustang will be the sole surviving model) to focus primarily on pickup trucks and SUVs.
 Ford had also planned to introduce an "Active" crossover version of the next-generation Focus, but canceled those plans due to tariff issues between the United States and China.